 Flexible roles attract diverse talent

 Smithson is very optimistic about the future.
-Although there is still some work to be done to achieve the right balance of diversity at the senior levels within MBDA UK, she feels the business is doing all it can do to provide a flexible working environment which will ensure the best female and male talent is attracted and retained.
+Although there is still some work to be done to achieve the right balance of diversity at the senior levels within MBDA UK, she feels the business is doing all it can do provide a flexible working environment, which will ensure the best female and male talent is attracted and retained.

 She has certainly never felt held back or constrained in her career path.
 She joined MBDA after university, working initially in facilities management roles before getting her break as a project manager a decade ago.
 With a new role within the main business came more responsibility but also plenty of training to ensure she was fully qualified for her developing career.
 She would have no hesitation in recommending her career, and employer.